Table of Contents

 If you miss payments, the bank can cover their losses by drawing on money from the deposit.
 That said, making on-time payments is just as important with secured credit cards as it is with traditional cards, especially if you are using the secured card to build credit.

-As with traditional credit cards, secured cards require that you make a minimum monthly payment.
+As with standard credit cards, secured cards require that you make a minimum monthly payment.
 Beyond that, you can carry a balance from month to month, but you will be charged interest on that balance.
-Pay your balance off in full each month to avoid interest payments.
+You need to pay your balance off in full each month to avoid interest payments.

 Recommended: Differences Between a Secured and Unsecured Credit Card